-All other Menlo Park restaurants could pretty much go in the garbage if necessary.
 The jerk chicken here is one of the great food items we’ve been lucky enough to eat repeatedly, in life.
 Absolutely unmissable if you happen to be anywhere near town.

 A nice, fancy “California cuisine” restaurant that would get completely demolished if it were up in the City.
 But it’s not.

 Decent Sichuan in a pretty pleasant, modern setting.
 It may not melt your face with tingling-numbing, but it will definitely wreak havoc on your digestive system with spice.
 Prepare yourself.

 Redwood City is lucky to have an outpost of Ike’s, one of San Francisco’s great makers of sandwiches.

 Really truly wonderful Neapolitan pizza.
 Up there with the best in the Bay Area.
 The honey-sausage pie is one of our favorite combinations, anywhere.
 And the Lush gelato for dessert is ridiculous.
 Dulce de leche, forever.

 Still the best burger around, as always.
 Few burgers pass the In-N-Out test.